jenniferzag/Customer_Churn_Analysis/README.md

 # Customer_Churn_Analysis

 ## Overview
-This project analyzes customer churn trends using the Telco Customer Churn dataset.
-The analysis identifies key factors contributing to churn and builds a predictive logistic regression model.
+This project explores customer churn using the Telco Customer Churn dataset, with the goal of identifying risk factors and building a predictive model to support retention strategies.

 ## Key Insights
-- **Higher churn rates** are observed among customers with shorter tenure and higher monthly charges.
+- Customers with **shorter tenure** and **higher monthly charges** were significantly more likely to churn.
-- Customers on **month-to-month contracts** are more likely to churn compared to long-term contracts.
+- **Month-to-month** contracts correlated with the highest churn rates, while long-term contracts improved retention.
-- Discounts and longer contracts significantly improve retention.
+- Discounts and incentives for contract renewals showed a measurable impact on lowering attrition risk.

 ## Files Included
 - `CustomerSuccessAnalytics.Rmd`: The R Markdown file containing the analysis.